 Try your luck at Harrah’s Cherokee Casino Resort, operated by the Eastern Band of Cherokee.
-It is located 50 miles west of Asheville at the entrance to the Great Smoky Mountains National Park, in the town of Cherokee.
-And see the results of a $650 million expansion that rebuilt the entire Casino and added the 21-story hotel tower.
+It is located 50 miles west of Asheville at the entrance to the Great Smoky Mountains National Park, in the town of Cherokee and Jackson County.
+See the results of a $650 million expansion that rebuilt the entire Casino and added the 21-story hotel tower.
 The casino now includes 150,000 square feet of gaming space, including traditional table games such as black jack, roulette and craps.
 The luxury resort has 1,100 hotel rooms, the Le Fu Men gaming area, 10 restaurants, the ESSENCE Lounge, and eight retail shops.
 Chefs Stage Buffet features chef specialties prepared at interactive stations that are sure to please any palate!
 Other restaurants include Ruth’s Chris Steakhouse, BRIO Tuscan Grill,

 Selu Garden Café, and a food court.

 The amazing Mandara Spa integrates elements of Native American culture into Balinese-inspired treatments, bringing guests the best in therapeutic luxury.
 The Mandara brand emphasizes beauty, rejuvenation and exotic indulgence, aiming to enhance each guest's resort experience by providing unparalleled opportunities for pampering.
 New for 2014 is "The Pools" with heated indoor and outdoor pools with Vegas-style cabanas, walk-up bar with covered dining area and adjoining restrooms and showers.

 The Grand Rotunda features eight 75-foot LED lit trees, a 140 foot-long LED screen, twin 68-foot waterfalls and state-of-the-art video and audio.
 You can even fish in the stream that runs through the property!